Skip to content

 WARNING

-Note: For reasoning models like GPT-5 or o4-mini, in the final output call you should pass both the tool call content returned by the model and the tool call outputs back to the LLM for summary generation.
+Note: For reasoning models like GPT-5 or o4-mini, in the final call, you must pass the model-returned tool call content back to the LLM together with the tool call output so it can produce a summarized final answer.

-Function tools can be set via the tools parameter.
-A function tool is defined by its schema, which tells the model what it does and what input parameters it expects.
-A function tool definition has the following properties:
+Function tools can be configured via the tools parameter.
+A function tool is defined by its schema, which tells the model what the function does and what input parameters it expects.
+A function tool definition includes the following fields:

 FieldDescription